yuvalmGS/gigaspaces-wiki-jekyll/xap97net/property-storage-type.markdown

 }
 {code}

-Here are the {{StorageType}} supported options:
+Here are the `StorageType` supported options:
-- **Object** - The space proxy will serialize the property value using {{PBS}} and the space will deserialize it into its java counterpart, and store it in the space as such.
+- **Object** - The space proxy will serialize the property value using `PBS` and the space will deserialize it into its java counterpart, and store it in the space as such.
 When the entry is read/taken from the space the property will be serialized back in the same manner.
-- **Binary** - The space proxy will serialize the property value using {{PBS}}, but the space will not deserialize it, just keep the bytes in a special Binary container in the space.
+- **Binary** - The space proxy will serialize the property value using `PBS`, but the space will not deserialize it, just keep the bytes in a special Binary container in the space.
 When the entry is read/taken the binary content will be passed as-is back to the .NET proxy, which will deserialize it back to a .NET object.
-- **BinaryCustom** - Same as Binary, except that .NET serialization is used instead of {{PBS}} serialization.
+- **BinaryCustom** - Same as Binary, except that .NET serialization is used instead of `PBS` serialization.
-- **Document** - The space proxy will serialize the property value in {{PBS}} and the space will deserialize it as a {{SpaceDocument}}, and store it in the space as such.
+- **Document** - The space proxy will serialize the property value in `PBS` and the space will deserialize it as a `SpaceDocument`, and store it in the space as such.
 This allows matching on nested properties inside the property and to index these nested properties as well.

 (!)
 Indexing a property with a binary or custom binary storage type is not supported.
 For more information about indexing see [Indexing|Indexing].